Qv2ray/PureSource/README.md

-# PureJson
+# PureSource
-A C++ helper library to remove comments from Json.
+A C++ helper library to remove comments from any C style source codes.

 ## Examples
 - Please check the `examples` folder for usage in Qt or check the [test file](tests/main.cpp)